thomas-mitchell-nz/cat-curfew/README.md

 ## Automatic Cat Door
-An Arduino-based automated pet door that operates on a real-time schedule and allows manual override.
+An Arduino-based automated pet door that operates on a real-time clock and allows manual override.

 **Features:**
 - Servo-controlled latch managed by real-time clock alarms